GetShortstack/docs/docs/README.md

 ### Request Body

 The request body is data sent from a client to your backend.
-To access and validate a json request body we use [Pydantic](https://pydantic-docs.helpmanual.io) models.
-The pydantic classes allow us to define what our data should be in plain python3 type hints.

 Define your body with a pydantic model then use the class as a type hint for function argument to use the body in the endpoint.